quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Therefore, the role as a client or server can generally be confirmed by an on- path observer.
-An attempted connection after Retry can be detected by correlating the token on the Retry with the token on the subsequent Initial packet and the Destination Connection ID of the new Initial packet.
+An attempted connection after Retry can be detected by correlating the token on the Retry with the token on the subsequent Initial packet and the destination connection ID of the new Initial packet.

 ## Application Identification {#sec-server}